All Episodes

 What's her last name?

-April uh what if her okay, so she's she's the bomb thrower.
+Okay, so she's the bomb thrower.

-She's the one well, this question was kind of my I thought the press was kind of mild all day.
+I thought the press was kind of mild all day.

 David Gregory couldn't even get off the ground today.

-Um and I think that reflects that there's just no confidence.
+And I think that reflects that there's just no confidence.

-And if John Wayne's the most popular movie star in America, and it isn't somebody like Tom Cruise or Brad Pitt, then we're in trouble.
+And if John Wayne's the most popular movie star in America and it isn't somebody like Tom Cruise or Brad Pitt, then we're in trouble.

 I'll share the details of that with you.